emmahsax/slack_messaging/README.md

 mv ~/.slack_messaging.yml /PATH/TO/FILE/config.yml
 ```

-And then you can pass in that specific file location like this:
+And then you can pass in that specific file location using the global `-c`/`--config` flag:

 ```bash
 slack-messaging --config="/PATH/TO/FILE/config.yml" send
 ```

-Once the config file is set up, the project is ready to go!
+## Usage

 To print a friendly message to Slack, run: